cmu-snap/cmu-snap.github.io/README.md

 ## Adding a person

 To add a new person, create a file called `<name>.md` in the `_people` directory.
-For exmaple, to add a profile for Harry Bovik, create the file `www/_people/harry-bovik.md`.
+For example, to add a profile for Harry Bovik, create the file `www/_people/harry-bovik.md`.

 The contents of the file should look like this:
 ```